-The Deep Expertise of Our People and Our Culture of Innovation challenges.
+The Deep Expertise of Our People and Our Culture of Innovation

+We are led by a diverse, global, and talented team of scientists, software engineers, and subject matter experts who not only advance our technology but also seek to understand and tackle our customers' greatest challenges.
 Over the last decade, we have worked on more than 5,000 customer projects, leading to extensive experience, which our customers highly value.
-As of December 31, 2020, approximately 300 of our employees held PhD, PharmD, or MD degrees.
+As of March 31, 2021, 316 of our employees held PhD, PharmD, or MD degrees.
 Our team of software engineers and technologists excels at applying computer science, engineering, and scientific and mathematical principles in designing and developing complex software with consistent execution.
 World-leading experts in biosimulation, drug discovery and development, software development, regulatory science, and market access work and thrive at Certara.